-Top all that with lots of shredded cheese.
+Lots of cheese!
+Top all that with plenty of shredded cheese.
 Even though there’s plenty of other stuff going on with peppers, onions, and beans, you shouldn’t skimp on the cheese.
 That should be my mantra: Never skimp on cheese.
 Just kidding (sorta).

 By the way, if you have a bit of the sauce left over, it makes for a phenomenal salad dressing the next day.

 This is an easy recipe.
 I’ll get you started and throw in a little extra info.
 Look for the printable recipe card below for complete recipe information, like measurements, instructions, and nutrition information.

 Ingredients You’ll Need

 - Tortilla Chips: Chips are the foundation of nachos.
 Choose your favorite brand.
 Most tortilla chips are gluten-free but if that’s a concern, be sure to check the label.